bentomhall/nih-system/homebrewery/world/people.md

 **Poison Immunity.** You are immune to poison and the poisoned condition.

 #### Steelborn
 Most steelborn were Wyrmhold labor constructs of enchanted metal and wire, brought to life by the Awakening.
 A few were metallic constructs of other provenances, including pre-Cataclysm constructs.
 Steelborn are varied in physical appearance, but generally human-size or larger, but much heavier.
 The exact look is entirely arbitrary.
 Some have almost humanoid features; others just a plain metal mask.
-How they talk and why they need rest is entirely unknown.
+Their appearance at the time of their awakening is how they will look throughout their lives unless they modify their own appearance, something many steelborn engage in.
 They are much stronger (due to their labor-construct nature) than the average human and have a lightning-infused core...although their souls are their real power source.
-Unlike most lineages, steelborn do not naturally visibly change over time.
-Their appearance at the time of their awakening is how they will look throughout their lives unless they modify their own appearance, something many steelborn engage in.
-It is rare for a non-humanoid-shaped construct to awaken, and this playable lineage presumes that you are humanoid in shape (bilateral symmetry with a distinct head and torso).

 **Ability Score Increase.** +1 Strength, +1 Constitution OR +1 Intelligence